-Sara and I conferred, but both of us felt very strongly about this; we would not compromise on something so core and fundamental – that of ensuring a small press got paid at least a reasonable amount of money for their part in the entire publication process, and that the author also got paid a fair royalty level for creating the book in the first place.
-By increasing this discount just 5%, it would have cause untold inequality in financial returns – we would have barely seen anything in return.
+Sara and I conferred, and both of us felt very strongly about this; we would not compromise on something so core and fundamental – that of ensuring a small press got paid at least a reasonable amount of money for their part in the entire publication process, and that the author also got paid a fair royalty level for creating the book in the first place.
+By increasing this discount just 5%, it would have caused untold inequality in terms of our receipts – we would have barely seen anything in return.
 So we took a stand and withdrew our request to hold the book signing there, and I repeat in this article what I said to Sara; I will never go back.
 I cannot condone any money-grabbing exercise from large, very well-off book chains all in the name of extended profits.
 No, simply no; I will not support such a grab for cash, despite the loss of a relationship with a large bookseller.
 If they are not willing to show respect to the little guy, then I am not willing to support the big guy.

-I then faced a serious challenge; do I try and find an alternative venue with the limited time I had available, do I cancel the book signing altogether, or do I push it back?
+Having made my decision, I then faced a serious challenge; do I try and find an alternative venue with the limited time I had available, do I cancel the book signing altogether, or do I push it back?

-The third option was knocked out altogether; I’d already pushed it back by a week once, and I didn’t want to have to do it again.
+The third option was knocked out immediately; I’d already pushed it back by a week once, and I didn’t want to have to do it again.
 So it was choice between outright cancellation and finding a new venue.
 Not being one to shy away from a challenge, I decided to try and find a new venue, and then discovered something that I should have known (or remembered) a long time ago – that libraries really are wonderful places.